w3c/WebPlatformWG/WorkMode.md

 * Do strip quoted text which is not relevant to your reply.
 * Do not write in ALL CAPS.
 It is considered bad form.
 If you need to _underscore_ something, you can do so as such, if you wanted to *strengthen* something you can similarly, and if you want to provide a certain /italic/ style, you may do that as well.
 * Your messages are archived.
 If you need to include links within your message, please use [n] notation inline (f.e.x [1]), and include the relevant links at the end of the message.
-* Attachments must follow the [//www.w3.org/2002/03/email_attachment_formats.html W3C Guidelines for Email Attachment Formats], in particular:
+* Attachments must follow the [W3C Guidelines for Email Attachment Formats](//www.w3.org/2002/03/email_attachment_formats.html), in particular:
 ** Avoid unnecessary email attachments.
 ** Use an attachment only when it is likely to benefit to recipients.
 Otherwise, place the information (in plain text format) in the body of your message.
 ** If an attachment is necessary, avoid formats that are virus prone, proprietary or platform dependent.
 For example, whenever possible you should use HTML instead of MS Word, PowerPoint or PDF.